 Once created, the Federated Service automatically:

-Clients inside your federated Kubernetes clusters (i.e. Pods) will automatically find the local shard of the Federated Service in their cluster if it exists and is healthy, or the closest healthy shard in a different cluster if it does not.
+Clients inside your federated Kubernetes clusters (that is Pods) will automatically find the local shard of the Federated Service in their cluster if it exists and is healthy, or the closest healthy shard in a different cluster if it does not.

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using Minikube, or you can use one of these Kubernetes playgrounds: